 Currently, three vaccines are authorized and recommended to prevent COVID-19:

 The vaccines work by instructing your body to make a harmless piece of “spike protein” that is found on the surface of the COVID-19 virus.
 Your body builds an immune response against this protein and stores that response in the memory cells to use it against the COVID-19 virus when or if exposed/infected.

 How many doses do I need?

-In California, there are two authorized and recommended vaccines to prevent COVID-19 (Pfizer-BioNTech and the Moderna COVID-19 vaccine).
+There are three authorized and recommended vaccines to prevent COVID-19 (Pfizer-BioNTech, Moderna, and Johnson & Johnson's Janssen COVID-19 vaccine).
 The Pfizer-BioNTech and Moderna vaccine requires two doses and the Johnson & Johnson's Janssen vaccine requires a single dose.

 Can the COVID-19 vaccine make me sick with COVID-19?